ilianko1970/Active-Directory/README.md

-# Active-Directory
+# admin scripts
-some script from my work as AD admin
+some script from my work as AD/Exchange/backup admin